TheNewNormal/kube-cluster-osx/README.md

 ============================
 ![k8s-multinode](k8s-multinode.png)

-**Kube-Cluster for Mac OS X** is a Mac Status bar App which works like a wrapper around the [corectl](https://github.com/TheNewNormal/corectl) command line tool (it makes easier to control [xhyve](https://github.com/xhyve-xyz/xhyve) based VMs) and bootstraps Kubernetes cluster with one master and two nodes based on [CoreOS VMs](https://coreos.com).
+**Kube-Cluster for macOS** is a Mac Status bar App which works like a wrapper around the [corectl](https://github.com/TheNewNormal/corectl) command line tool (it makes easier to control [xhyve](https://github.com/xhyve-xyz/xhyve) based VMs) and bootstraps Kubernetes cluster with one master and two nodes based on [CoreOS VMs](https://coreos.com).

 **Includes:** [Helm](https://helm.sh) - The Kubernetes Package Manager.